KBasher/KheyaJQSlider/README.md

 Description
 -----------
-This is a open source JavaScript slider.
+This is an open source JavaScript slider.
 It uses jQuery as a dependency.

 The features are <br/>
 1. Platform oriented <br/>